FelisDiligens/Fallout76-QuickConfiguration/What's new.md

 - adds an overall graphics quality setting,
 - adds separate quality settings for textures, shadows, water, & volumetric lighting,
 - and fixes a few bugs.

-Took me a while, but with this update, all in-game graphics settings (as of game version 1.6.4.78) are now available under the "Tweaks" page.

 **Changelog:**
 <details>